from the series The Galveston That Was / The Sawyer-Flood House, detail of bay window at front entry, 1962

-• Working in cooperative groups, have students write titles for the photographs or drawings created in the art lesson.
+• Working in cooperative groups, have students write a brief summary for the photographs.

-• From these, allow students to select the most effective titles for their works, and explain the reasons for the choice.
-Display titles with the students’ art.
+• From these, allow students to select the most effective titles/summaries for the photograph and explain the reasons for the choice.
+Display titles/summaries with the photograph.

 Resources Available to Order